Differential Privacy for Eye Tracking with Temporal Correlations: Results

-We first show the data correlation using correlation coefficients obtained from the eye movement features.
-Since there are $52$ eye movement features in both datasets, it is not feasible to show them all.
-Thus, in the following we illustrate the correlation problem based on the feature called \textit{ratio large saccade} in the MPIIDPEye dataset.
-The correlation coefficients of \textit{ratio large saccade} for three document types over a time difference $\Updelta t$ w.r.t the signal samples at, e.g., the fifth time instance for original eye movement feature signals and difference signals for all participants are depicted in Figures~\ref{fig:corr_coeffs} (a) and (b), respectively.
-As correlations between the difference signals are significantly smaller than correlations between the original eye movement feature signals, the DCFPA is less vulnerable to privacy reduction due to temporal correlations, thus affecting the value of ${\epsilon}^\prime$.
-Additionally, as all minimum values of wordbook features from $1$ to $4$ are zeros in both datasets, we exclude them from the utility and total $\epsilon$ calculations.
+Using the correlation coefficient as the metric, we first illustrate high temporal correlation between eye movement feature data.
+Since there are $52$ eye movement features in both datasets, it is not feasible to illustrate all correlation results.
+Thus, in the following we illustrate the correlations for the features \textit{ratio large saccade} and \textit{blink rate} in the MPIIDPEye and MPIIPrivacEye datasets, respectively.
+The correlation coefficients of \textit{ratio large saccade} and \textit{blink rate} for three document and recording types over a time difference $\Updelta t$ w.r.t. the signal samples at, e.g., the fifth time instance for original eye movement feature signals and difference signals for all participants for both datasets are depicted in Figs~\ref{fig:corr_coeffs_raw},~\ref{fig:corr_coeffs_diffs} and Figs~\ref{fig:corr_coeffs_mpiiprivaceye_raw}, ~\ref{fig:corr_coeffs_mpiiprivaceye_diffs}, respectively.
+As correlations between the difference signals are significantly smaller than correlations between the original eye movement feature signals, the DCFPA is less vulnerable to privacy reduction due to temporal correlations, thus ensuring that the value of ${\epsilon}^\prime$ is close to the differential privacy design parameter $\epsilon$.

-\subsection{Utility Results}
+\subsection{Utility results}

-We evaluate the utility given in Equation~(\ref{eqn:Utility}) by applying our methods separately to different document and recording types; therefore, we report the utility results separately.
+We evaluate the utility defined in Eq~(\ref{eqn:Utility}) by applying our methods separately to different document and recording types; therefore, we report the utility results separately.
 As we apply the proposed methods separately to each eye movement feature, we first calculate the mean utility of each feature and then calculate the average utility over all features.
-The utility results for various $\epsilon$ values for aforementioned methods on MPIIDPEye and MPIIPrivacEye datasets are given in Figures~\ref{fig:utility} and ~\ref{fig:utility_mpiiprivaceye}, respectively.
+The utility results for various $\epsilon$ values for aforementioned methods on the MPIIDPEye and MPIIPrivacEye datasets are given in Figs~\ref{fig:utility1},~\ref{fig:utility2},~\ref{fig:utility3} and Figs~\ref{fig:utility_mpiiprivaceye1},~\ref{fig:utility_mpiiprivaceye2},~\ref{fig:utility_mpiiprivaceye3}, respectively.